top of page

 Lower income

-You are struggling to meet basic needs and have no expendable income.
+You are struggling to meet basic needs and have little expendable income.

 A37189DA-B5F3-4D21-BEFC-CCA3C5B7D57C.JPG